Earl Grey Bubble Tea

 Earl Grey bubble tea is milky and creamy, with hints of citrus coming from bergamot-infused black tea.
 This drink is surprisingly easy to make at home.

-Earl Grey bubble tea is an iced beverage made with Earl Grey tea, brown sugar, milk, ice, and tapioca balls, also known as boba.
+Earl Grey bubble tea is an iced drink made with Earl Grey tea, brown sugar, milk, ice, and tapioca balls (also called boba).
+Earl Grey tea is a flavored black tea that gets its unique flavor from bergamot, a citrus fruit.

 The tapioca balls in the drink is what makes this a bubble tea.
-If tapioca balls aren’t in the drink, it would just be an iced Earl Grey tea latte.
+If tapioca balls weren’t in the drink, it would just be an iced Earl Grey tea latte.

-- Earl Grey bubble tea is made with a handful of ingredients, including Earl Grey tea, brown sugar, milk, and tapioca balls.
+- Earl Grey bubble tea is made with 6 ingredients, including Earl Grey tea, brown sugar, milk, and tapioca balls.

-- A caffeinated drink, this Earl Grey bubble tea is easy to make at home using an Earl Grey tea sachet and store-bought tapioca balls.
+- A caffeinated drink, this Earl Grey bubble tea is easy to make at home using Earl Grey tea and store-bought tapioca balls.

 - Store-bought tapioca balls soften to plump, bouncy pearls when cooked in boiling water for a few minutes.